Erudito1312/Streamchik/README.md

 - Lowest score is the Simulation/WiiU combination.
 - Also critics scored highly games in Sports/PC, Role-Playing/PC, Role-Playing/XOne combinations.

-### 3. Aggregating data to see the best combinations of Platform/Genre according to the users scores.
+### 3. Best Platform/Genre combinations (User Scores)

 **Steps**
 1) Created a copy of the dataset.
-2) Since critic scores are double-digit, while user scores were single-digit, used lambda function to multiply user scores by 10 and make it look more similar to critic score format.
+2) Since critic scores are double-digit, while user scores were single-digit, applied a lambda function to multiply user scores by 10 and make it look more similar to critic score format.
 3) Grouping by 'Platform' and 'Genre' while filling out the combinations with mean of each combination.
 4) Creating a pivot table.
 5) Due to lack of data on some Platform/Genre combinations NaN cells were filled with 0.